trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 **My thoughts:** This is a typical sliding window problem.
 The idea is to mantain a last occurance map while proceeding the sliding window.
 Such window is bounded by indices `(i, j)`, whenever we process next character j, we check the last occurance map to see if the current character `a[j]` is duplicated within the window `(i, j)`, ie. `i <= k < j`, if that's the case, we move `i` to `k + 1` so that `a[j]` no longer exists in window.
 And we mantain the largest window size `j - i + 1` as the longest substring without repeating characters.

-**Solution with sliding window:** [https://repl.it/@trsong/Longest-Substring-without-Repeating-Characters](https://repl.it/@trsong/Longest-Substring-without-Repeating-Characters)
+**Solution with Sliding Window:** [https://repl.it/@trsong/Longest-Substring-without-Repeating-Characters](https://repl.it/@trsong/Longest-Substring-without-Repeating-Characters)
 ```py
 import unittest